varshitha06/collections/README.md

 # Collections Exercise

+## Intention

-The objective is to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of strings.

+## Method

+The code doesn't work according to the intention.
+Make it succeed.

+Don't forget to update this file after fixing the code.